 Helmsley is a pretty market town full of quaint little shops and dominated by the ruins of Helmsley Castle.
 English Heritage manages the castle and it is worth a visit before you start your walk.
 If you are an English Heritage member you can enter the Castle for free.

 Sutton Bank, by contrast, is pretty much inaccessible by public transport, except in summer on a Sunday, when the Moorsbus runs between Helmsley and Sutton Bank.
 So if you are walking the whole route in sections (as I did) you’ll need a lift from Sutton Bank or a fairly expensive taxi ride.
 If you are walking the whole route there are very few options for B&B around Sutton Bank.

-Helmsley to Rievaulx
+Helmsley to Rievaulx Bridge

 From the Market Cross in Helmsley Market Place follow the road signposted to Stokesley.
 Walk past All Saints Church and then turn left onto the road called Cleveland Way, follow the sign “Footpath to Rievaulx”.
 Walk towards the car park at the end of the road.
-At the side of the car park is a stone sculpture which marks the beginning of the Cleveland Way.
+At the side of the car park is a stone sculpture that marks the beginning of the Cleveland Way.
 Follow the clear track at the side of the sculpture.